 There’s no need to fear the nurse sharks when diving, though!
 Normally, they will ignore you or avoid you.

-Tropical Reef Fish Are Abundant for Cozumel Divers
+Tropical Reef Fish Are Abundant on all Cozumel Dive Sites

 While scuba diving in Cozumel, you’ll see a beautiful array of colorful reef fish that reside here.